-Two FULL Hughes Hall PhD Scholarships are awarded each year for full-time PhD study in any subject, in conjunction with the University of Cambridge.
+Two FULL Hughes Hall PhD Scholarships are awarded each year, in conjunction with the University of Cambridge, to applicants for full-time PhD study in any subject.
 These cover both fees and maintenance for all three fee-paying years.
 Maintenance will be paid by Hughes Hall at the agreed rate, and fees via a Vice-Chancellor’s Award (for a Home/EU student) or a Cambridge International Scholarship (for an Overseas student).
 Applicants must specify Hughes Hall as their first choice college in their university application.

-Hughes Hall also offers several scholarships of £2,500 per year, kindly provided by benefactors.
-These will normally be awarded to current or former Hughes Hall students applying for a higher, full-time course.
-Applicants must specify Hughes Hall as their first or second choice college in their university application.
+Hughes Hall also offers several smaller scholarships of £2,500 per year, kindly provided by benefactors.
+These are awarded on the same conditions as above, including that applicants must specify Hughes Hall as their first choice college in their university application.